|Semester 2, 2020 Online|

 |Grading basis :||Graded|

-Students wishing to enrol in EDR8061 must have successfully completed EDR8801 Foundations of Research in Education and EDR8802 Educational Evaluation and have a GPA of at least 5.
+This course is a two-unit final capstone research course which is recommended for the final semester of study.
+Students wishing to enrol in EDR8061 must have successfully completed EDR8801 Foundations of Research in Education and EDR8802 Educational Evaluation.

 An important outcome of study at the Masters level is that learners should be able to plan and execute independent projects which consolidate, build upon and apply the capabilities developed through their program of study.
-A 'capstone' project undertaken at, or towards, the end of the program is a suitable instrument for demonstrating these capabilities.
+A project undertaken at, or towards, the end of the program is a suitable instrument for demonstrating these capabilities.
+A student must have at least successfully completed four specialisation courses, plus EDR8801 and EDR8802 before enrolling into this course.
 This course enables students to synthesise the knowledge and skills developed in earlier courses of their program, into an approved professional project focused on a key aspect of their areas of interest/specialisations.

 Learners will, with guidance from a member of Faculty staff, plan and execute an independent project which is clearly related to their overall program of study.
 This two-unit project is intended to meet the needs of learners who wish to include a research or evaluation component in their Masters program by providing a venue in which a research or evaluation project can be undertaken to apply and/or extend knowledge developed in their program of study.
-The project should lead to the preparation of a substantial written report presented at an appropriately scholarly standard.
-This report may be presented in the format of a research-based paper for publication in an approved academic or professional journal.
+The project should lead to the preparation of a substantial written report or journal article presented at an appropriately scholarly standard.
 Project reports must reflect mastery of the content of current literature and of knowledge and skills developed by the learner in his/her prior program.
-This course will operate on the basis of frequent individual consultation and feedback between the student and the staff member nominated as the study supervisor.
-Before enrolling in the course, the student should have discussed the proposed project with the course examiner and where possible with the Faculty member who would act as supervisor, PRIOR to submitting their project proposal for this course.
+This course will operate on the basis of frequent individual consultation and feedback between the student and the staff member nominated as the project supervisor.
+Before enrolling in the course, the student should have discussed the proposed project with the course examiner and Specialisation Coordinator, and where possible with the Faculty member who would act as supervisor, PRIOR to submitting their project proposal for this course.
 Successful completion of this course may lead to enrolment into the DEDU or PHD.
 Students need to meet the requirements of these programs.

 The course objectives define the student learning outcomes for a course.
 The assessment item(s) that may be used to assess student achievement of an objective are shown in parenthesis.
 On successful completion of this course students should be able to:

-- report the outcomes of that investigation in the form of either a formal report or paper for publication, which reflects appropriate academic standards of scholarship and presentation (Project Report)
+- report the outcomes of that investigation in the form of a formal report, which reflects appropriate academic standards of scholarship and presentation (Project Report);

-- communicate effectively in written language and scholarly writing and literacy appropriate to postgraduate level, including correct spelling, grammar and bibliographic referencing (Project Proposal and Project Report).
+- communicate effectively in written language and scholarly writing appropriate to postgraduate level, including correct spelling, grammar and bibliographic referencing (Project Proposal and Project Report);

 Text and materials required to be purchased or accessed